roboard/SysImage/README.md

 SysImage
 ========

 The SysImage is a tool that can update BIOS/fireware/CPU clock on 86Duino.
 It is also a sketch that can be compiled by 86Duino IDE.
-Before using it, you need to restore it to your SD, refer to 86Duino SysImage page:
+Before using it, you need to restore it to your SD card, refer to 86Duino SysImage tutorial as below:

 http://www.86duino.com/?page_id=2844